Find the snow and dive into these Northern Michigan winter festivals.

 Northern Michigan Town Festivals

 This day is jam-packed with activities for all ages.
-Make a cardboard car for a “drive-in” movie at Darcy Library, go bowling with frozen turkeys at Beulah Park during the chili cookout, test your snowball-throwing accuracy at the target competition, take your kids ice fishing, watch the parade, and wrap the day up with fireworks at a bonfire on the beach!
-February 10.
+Go bowling with frozen turkeys at Beulah Park during the chili cookout, test your snowball-throwing accuracy at the target competition, watch the Winterfest parade, and wrap the day up with fireworks and a bonfire on the beach.
+February 9.

-This year marks the 90th year for the annual celebration, which has one of the most packed lineups of any winterfest in the North—including a full day of carnival activities just for the kids.
-Outside, you can enjoy sledding, curling, figure skating, several hockey games, and a broomball tournament.
-Or if you’d rather stay toasty inside, check out the wine tasting events and progressive dinner at several downtown establishments.
-February 16–19.
+For more than 90 years, this event has had one of the most packed lineups of any Winterfest in the North—including a full day of carnival activities just for the kids.
+Outside, enjoy sledding, curling, figure skating, several hockey games, and a broomball tournament.
+Then get toasty inside at wine tasting events and a progressive dinner at downtown establishments.
+February 14–17.

 Northern Michigan Ski Resort Festivals

-Reconnect with some familiar faces or make new friends at this weekend party that’s rich in old-school, family-friendly charm.
-Warm up at the community bonfire before heading out for a night cross-country ski, a torch-lit snowshoe walk, or some cardboard sledding.
-Then head back in for drinks, dinner, live music, dancing, and end the night with fireworks.
-January 26–27.
+Reconnect with familiar faces and make new friends at this weekend party that’s rich in old-school, family-friendly charm.
+Warm up at the community bonfire before heading out for a night cross-country ski, a torch-lit snowshoe walk, and cardboard sledding.
+Then head back in for drinks, dinner, live music, and dancing.
+End the night with fireworks.
+January 25–27.

 Northern Michigan Food and Wine Festivals

-Building on 24 years of ice wine making, Chateau Chantal will host the first of its kind Michigan Ice Wine Festival.
-In celebration of the remarkable wine, festival events will range from family friendly snowman building, ice bowling, and ice sculpting to outdoor fire pits with roasted treats.
-The winery’s walking trail will be open for snowshoeing or skiing with a scavenger hunt and prizes.
-The festival will culminate with a multi-course Ice Wine education dinner on Saturday, including a tour of the cellar and winemaking process.
-Samples of multiple ice wines will be on hand all weekend along with a specially paired dessert item.
+Chateau Chantal has been making ice wine for more than 20 years.
+In celebration of the remarkable wine, festival events will range from family friendly snowman building and ice sculptures to outdoor fire pits with roasted treats.
+The winery’s walking trail will be open for snowshoeing or skiing.
+The festival will culminate with a multi-course ice wine education dinner on Saturday, including a tour of the cellar and winemaking process.
+Samples of several ice wines and pairings will be available all weekend along with a specialty dessert item.
 Entrance to the festival is free, with a fee to sample and attend the wine dinner.
-January 26–28.
+January 25–27.

 Sample all the incarnations of the grape that’s become one of the all-stars of the Northern Michigan wine scene, while touring the rolling wine country of Old Mission Peninsula.
-Tickets earn you samples at multiple tasting rooms, a souvenir glass—plus the good cheer of other riesling fanatics.
+Tickets earn you samples at multiple tasting rooms, a souvenir glass—plus the good cheer of other riesling lovers.
 Designated driver tickets available.
-February 17.
+February 16.

-Now a dozen years old, this annual party at Timber Ridge bills itself as TC’s “original winter microbrew event.”
+Now 13 years old, this annual party at Timber Ridge bills itself as TC’s “original winter microbrew event.”
 Enjoy craft brews, wine, and cider from more than 20 local breweries; food from local vendors; plus live entertainment at two hike-in music stages in the middle of the woods.
-March 3.
+March 2.

 Northern Michigan Winter Races

-Organizers’ decision last year to reverse the usual direction of the cross-country course was such a hit, they’ve kept the “VASA vice versa” for this year’s race.
+By popular demand, the “Freestyle Saturday” and “Classic Sunday” format continues.
 Short’s Brewery is also back as an event sponsor, so expect a full lineup of their creative craft beers at the post-race event tent.
-And don’t miss Saturday’s fat bike races—plus the return of the “Skifatalon,” a combined ski/fat-bike competition on a 27-kilometer course.
-February 10–11.
+And don’t miss Saturday’s fat bike races and Junior Vasa—plus the return of the “Skifatalon,” a combined ski/fat-bike competition on a 27K course.
+February 9–10.

 “Pond” might not be the most accurate term when describing the setting for this annual outdoor hockey tournament in St. Ignace.
 The games, after all, are played on a frozen coastal stretch of Lake Huron.
 But when you have more than 200 teams battling it out across 75 rinks for one of the most coveted prizes in amateur hockey, you’ll need the extra real estate afforded by a Great Lake.
-Take it all in February 15–18.
+February 14–17.

 If there’s a winter sports event with a more scenic setting, we’re not aware of it.
-This annual snowshoe race starts at the Upper Tahquamenon Falls and winds its way through majestic stands of Upper Peninsula pines, cedars and hardwoods.
+This annual snowshoe race starts at the Upper Tahquamenon Falls and winds its way through majestic stands of white pines, cedars, and hardwoods.
 Choose from either a 5K or 10K on the groomed course.
-February 17.
+February 16.

-Unseasonably warm winter temps forced the cancellation of this Gaylord event last year, but with the almanac calling for a cold, snowy winter, snowmobilers have their fingers crossed for a big 2018.
 Check out the beer tent with live music, snowmobile races, sled rides for the kids, and a slice of snowmobile history at the vintage sled show.
-February 23–24.
+There is no cost to register.
+February 23.